flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 If you have a set of not-GCed objects, some of them (victims) may be not GC-ed because they are held by others (culprits).
 Normally, to fix the leaks, you need to fix just culprits.

+**Victim**: a leaked object, for which the tool could find other leaked object, that, if fixed, would fix the first leak to.

+**Culprit**: a leaked object that is not detected to be other object victim.

 The tool detects which leaked objects are culprits, so you know where to focus.

 ### Limitations